Download PDF

 Morphologic Acceleration Factor

-The Morphologic Acceleration Factor is usually a scaling factor for bed change change.
-The factor can be simulate a time period which represents the morphological change of a time period equal to the simulation period times the Morphologic Acceleration Factor.
+The Morphologic Acceleration Factor is usually a scaling factor for bed change.
 This approach is commonly used in coastal applications with tidal boundary conditions.
-As an example, a 5-year simulation can be run with Morphologic Acceleration Factor of 20 to simulate 100 years of change, which greatly reduces the computational time.
-However, it should be noted that this approach changes the order of events (i.e. storms and tidal forcing with respect to morphological features) which can have a negative impact on the accuracy of the approach.
+For example, running a 5-year simulation with Morphologic Acceleration Factor of 6 can approximate 30 years of change, which greatly reduces the computational time.
+However, while Morphological Acceleration does maintain sediment feedbacks between time steps, it changes the order of events (i.e. storms and tidal forcing with respect to morphological features) which can be important in bed change analysis and affects the accuracy of the results.

 Changing the Boundary Condition Time Step with the Morphological Acceleration Factor